JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

 Transaction
 -----------

-The **Transaction** operation can create, modify, and remove features published by a WFS.
-Each transaction will consists of zero or more Insert, Update, and Delete elements, with each transaction element performed in order.
-In GeoServer every transaction is *atomic*, meaning that if any of the elements fail, the transaction is abandoned and the data is unaltered.
+The **Transaction** operation can create, modify, and delete features published by a WFS.
+Each transaction will consist of zero or more Insert, Update, and Delete elements, with each transaction element performed in order.
+Every GeoServer transaction is *atomic*, meaning that if any of the elements fail, the transaction is abandoned and the data is unaltered.
 A WFS server that supports **transactions** is sometimes known as a WFS-T server. **GeoServer fully supports transactions.**

 More information on the syntax of transactions can be found in the `WFS specification <http://www.opengeospatial.org/standards/wfs>`_ and in the GeoServer sample requests.